 Work Environment for Corrections Professionals

-Not your typical office job!
-Correctional centres are complex and dynamic workplaces where safety and security are top priority and no two work days are ever the same.
+Correctional Centres are complex and dynamic workplaces where safety and security are top priority and no two work days are ever the same.

 What to Expect on the Job

-A correctional centre is quite different from other work environments.
-We rely on our correctional officers to ensure the safety and security of inmates and our communities 24 hours a day, seven days a week—so expect to work night and weekend shifts.
-All our centres are secure facilities, meaning every movement, door locking and gate closing is monitored and controlled.
+A Correctional Centre is quite different from other work environments.
+We rely on our Correctional Officers to ensure the safety and security of inmates and our communities 24 hours a day, seven days a week—so expect to work night and weekend shifts.
+All of our centres are secure facilities, meaning every movement is monitored and controlled.

 See for Yourself

 We insist you get a taste of the job before making a final decision.
-Throughout your application process we encourage you to meet your recruiting officer at the correctional centre.
-Ask all your questions and do your research.
-Then, as you progress through the screening process, you will be scheduled for a job exposure day where you will observe a-day-in-the-life of an active correctional officer.
+Throughout your application process, we encourage you to meet your recruiting officer at the Correctional Centre.
+Ask all of your questions and do your research.
+As you progress through the screening process, you'll be scheduled for a job exposure day where you'll observe a day in the life of an active Correctional Officer.